 Is your bind-off edge too tight?
 Learn to bind off your knitting loosely with the Suspended Bind Off!
-This one extra step makes your bind off more stretchy.
+This one extra step makes your bind off looser and more stretchy.

 What is the Suspended Bind Off?

 The Suspended Bind Off is very similar to a regular bind off, but adds one extra step to lengthen the stitches.
-The structure of the finished edge is just like the edge created by a normal bind off, but is looser, and therefore, more stretchy.
+The structure of the finished edge is just like the edge created by a standard bind-off, but is looser, and therefore, a bit more stretchy.

 How to do a Suspended Bind Off